 Even during an emergency, lawmakers must establish and enforce policies that balance public safety with individual rights, and they must do so by going through the proper channels while respecting our Separation of Powers.

-So how should Americans view the COVID-19 debates today in light of Jacobson?
+So how should Americans view the COVID-19 debates, and the question of can the government force you to get a vaccine today in light of Jacobson?
 Jacobson establishes that the government must provide clear evidence that what it’s doing is necessary, in a transparent and accountable manner.
 In Jacobson, the Court essentially said, “We think this vaccine requirement is a pretty reasonable and narrow restriction on people’s liberty in light of the circumstances.”

 But Jacobson is not a justification for any and all restrictions on liberty, even in the context of a public health emergency.